Paco8/plugin.video.skyott/README.md

 # Peacock / Skyshowtime for Kodi

-**This addon is under development and not all may work correctly.**

 ## Important notes: ##
 -  Logging in by entering a username and password is not possible yet.
 For the moment it's necessary to get a cookie from a web browser.
 You'll find below some methods to do it.
 - Playback is only supported on Android devices (including firesticks) due to DRM restrictions.